The food festival - a celebration of food.

 All this against a background of live music, sheep shows, bubble blowers and other demonstrations such as medieval scenes and live cookery shows.

 But what about real food?
-Well there was some good and tasty hot and cold food on offer, but there was also a massive amount of delicious but vastly unhealthy stuff on offer too.
+Well there was some good and tasty hot and cold food on offer, but there was also a massive amount of delicious but vastly unhealthy stuff for sale too.

-Worst of all, most stalls were still piled high with food that had not sold, particularly bread, which is a really sad affair as most of it was probably thrown out being perishable.
+Worst of all, at the end of the day, most stalls were still piled high with food that had not sold, particularly bread, which is a really sad affair as most of it was probably thrown out being perishable.
 I just hope some stall holders had the sense to dish this out to the poor and homeless, but probably not.

 If it is real food and/or ethical food you are looking for, in my experience, there is actually very little of it.
 Bread, yes.
 And cheese - every stall seemed to be selling the same brand.
 I found one stall offering good wholesome organic vegetables, but these were not local.